Maintaining a healthy vagina

 You should avoid using soaps or other cleaning products on your anus, as it is very sensitive and prone to dryness and irritation.
 Instead, you should use warm water to clean the outside of your anus when you shower.

-In the same way that everyone has different hairstyles, some people like to change their pubic hair.
-Pubic hair is a natural part of everyone’s body and helps protect the pubic area; however, some people like to keep it natural, some people like to trim it slightly shorter, and some people like to get rid of all or some of it.
-It’s also normal to like to try different things at different times.
+Body hair is natural and not something you should be ashamed of!
+Body hair is important as it helps to protect sensitive areas of the body.
+Some people like to keep it natural, some people like to trim it slightly shorter, and some people like to get rid of all or some of it.
+It’s normal to like to try different things at different times.
+Below are the most common ways to groom body hair if you choose to do so.

 Shaving is using a blade to cut the hair close to the skin.
 This method is easiest to do at home, but your hair will grow back more rapidly than with waxing or threading.
 It is best to use your own clean blade, rather than sharing, as diseases can be spread between razors when they slightly cut the skin and get in contact with your blood.
 Shaving can sometimes cause razor burn, which are small painful red bumps on your skin after shaving.
 Your doctor can recommend ideas to help this, like moisturizing creams or exfoliation.